 The degrees of Master of Science (M.S.) and Doctor of Philosophy (Ph.D.) are available in both Animal Science and Food Science.
-Programs (M.S. and Ph.D.) in Animal and Food Sciences are divided into disciplinary areas of animal nutrition, nutritional physiology, physiology of reproduction and lactation and dairy management.
-Special interests in beef cattle, dairy cattle, swine, poultry, sheep, and horses may be pursued within many of these disciplines.
-A Ph.D. program is also offered in wildlife biology through cooperation with faculty members in the Department of Forestry.
+Programs (M.S. and Ph.D.) in Animal and Food Sciences are divided into disciplinary areas of animal nutrition, nutritional physiology, physiology of reproduction and management.
+Special interests in beef cattle, swine, poultry, sheep, and horses may be pursued within many of these disciplines.
 Programs in Food Science offer specialization in dairy technology, food chemistry, food microbiology, food safety, meat biochemistry and meat processing.

 Students interested in Graduate Study in the Department of Animal and Food Sciences are encouraged to consult the list of Graduate Faculty to identify faculty members with research in their areas of interest.
-There are approximately 25 faculty members in the Department of Animal and Food Sciences who serve as major advisors for graduate students.
+There are approximately 25 faculty members in the Department of Animal and Food Sciences who can serve as major advisors for graduate students.
 Students are admitted to the graduate program in the Department of Animal and Food Sciences only after being selected by an individual faculty member who chooses their students to mentor.
 Students are rarely admitted without first contacting or being contacted by a faculty member.
 There are approximately 20-30 regularly enrolled graduate students in the Department at any one time.
 Most major advisors mentor 1 or 2 graduate students at a time, but some will have 3 or 4 graduate students in their program.
-The Graduate Student body is very diverse and includes men and women from across the U.S. and a number of foreign countries.
+The Graduate Student body is very diverse and includes men and women from across the U.S. and a number of countries.